 Help your children to talk about how they feel

-Children sometimes struggle to talk about their feelings especially if they are younger children or in an environment they don’t know / trust.
-Activities are a great way to help your children talk about their feeling and help them feel at ease.
-One activity we recommend for smaller children is drawing, ask them to draw / write about how they feel about what’s going on.
+Children sometimes struggle to talk about their feelings, especially if they are younger children or in an environment they don’t know / trust.
+Activities are a great way to help your children talk about their feelings and help them feel at ease.
+One activity we recommend for smaller children is drawing.
+Ask them to draw / write about how they feel about what’s going on.
 Teachers at your child’s school or nursery may be able to help you with this.

 Teach them how to get emergency help

 Explain how to call 999 and who to ask for, but also make sure they understand that they aren’t responsible for protecting you if something was to happen.